The third principle of intuitive eating is all about making peace with food and exactly how to make peace with food.

 The first post was about how to reject the diet mentality for athletes.

-Post 2 was all about how to honor your hunger, with specific detail on eating after workouts when you don’t have an appetite.
+Post 2 was all about how to honor your hunger cues, with specific detail on eating after workouts when you don’t have an appetite.

 How to Make Peace with Food